Darakah/obsidian-timelines/README.md

 - Removed the `Add Timeline` command as it is no longer needed with the addition of the render block

+## Licence

+The source code of this library is licenced under the MIT License.

 ## Support